arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 ## PureScript in Industry

-PureScript is starting to be used in industry.
-Below I talk a little about the companies using PureScript, and the users you're likely to see active on Github.
+In this section I talk about companies using PureScript in industry and users you are likely to see active on Github.

 ### Companies

+There are not currently many companies using PureScript in production.
+SlamData is a notable exception.

+If you know any other companies that should be added to this list, please let me know.

 #### [SlamData](http://slamdata.com/)